billyen33/SolarStippleLight/README.md

 - Integrated battery voltage monitor to help users visualize how much juice is left
 - Turbo charging port on the back in case solar isn't enough to charge it

+## How Do I Generate These Cool Stipple Engravings?

+[@matth215](https://github.com/matth215) figured it out.
+See his [TSL_Preprocessing_Guide](https://github.com/matth215/Trichrome-Stipple-Light/blob/main/TSL_Preprocessing_Guide.pdf) followed by [Section 4 of the TSL_Assembly_Guide](https://github.com/matth215/Trichrome-Stipple-Light/blob/main/TSL_Assembly_Guide%20(1).pdf).
+Just make your acrylic sheets 4" x 4" x 1/8" if you want to use the CAD files below.

 ## Bill of Materials
 | Name | Description | Amount | Vendor |
 | :---: | :---: | :---: | :---: |